aiven/aiven-docs/docs/platform/howto/btar/enable-backup-to-another-region.md

 1. On your service's page, select **Backups** from the sidebar.
 1. On the **Backups** page, select the actions (**...**) menu > **Secondary backup location**.
-1. In the **Secondary backup location** window, use the **Secondary location** dropdown menu to select a region for your additional backup.
+1. In the **Secondary backup location** window, use the **Secondary location** menu to select a region for your additional backup.
 Confirm your choice by selecting **Enable**.

    :::tip